jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_databases_unavailable.md

 ### Offline

-Databases can only be set offline manually, using the sp_dboption procedure (or ALTER DATABASE command under SQL Server 2000).
-If you have Offline databases, you should check who has set the database offline, and consider using sp_dboption or ALTER DATABASE to bring the database online again.
+Databases can only be set offline manually, using the sp_dboption procedure.
+If you have Offline databases, you should check who has set the database offline, and consider using sp_dboption to bring the database online again.

 ### Loading or Restoring